Unauthorized Employment | USCIS Consequences & I-485 Denial

 • Fiancés and spouses of United States citizens

-Process of Obtaining Employment Authorization Document
+Employment Authorization Document Application Process

-To request an Employment Authorization Document, you will need to file an I-785 form.
+To request an Employment Authorization Document, you will need to file an I-765 form.
 This same form is used for renewing or replacing an expired or lost EAD.
 Your application must be submitted alongside the following supporting documents (as applicable to each applicant):

 • A copy of your Nonimmigrant Arrival-Departure Record, I-94 (front and back).